-Their small size and dramatic POV ('point of view') footage has made them popular with extreme sports personalities who capture their adventures by attaching cameras to themselves or their equipment.
+Their small size and dramatic POV ('point of view') footage has made them popular with extreme sports participants, who capture their adventures by attaching cameras to themselves or their equipment.
 They're also used by TV production companies where using a regular video camera would be impossible.

 GoPro is the market leader with its iconic box-shaped Hero cameras, but action cams also come in a 'bullet' style, like the iON Air Pro.
 There's lots of choice now, and you shouldn't just buy on brand – think about what you want from an action camera and how you plan to use it.

-If you're helmet mounting, then a bullet cam will probably be the best choice.
+If you're helmet-mounting, then a bullet cam will probably be the best choice.
 For a chest mount a box design will be more stable.
 And when it comes to features, do you really need Wi-Fi, 4K, GPS or even a screen?
 These all bump up the price, and while they are invaluable in some situations, you can still get great footage without them.

-1. TomTom Bandit
+3. TomTom Bandit

 Shake-to-edit features could tempt users away from GoPro

-Weight: 190g | Waterproof: Splashproof, with lens swap | 4K video: 15fps | 1080: up to 60fps | 720: up to 120fps | Stills resolution: 16Mp | Battery life: 3hrs
+Weight: 190g | Waterproof: Splashproof, with lens swap | 4K video: up to 15fps | 1080: up to 60fps | 720: up to 120fps | Stills resolution: 16MP | Battery life: 3hrs

 Bullet shape cams might have fallen out of fashion recently thanks to GoPro and its box-shaped cameras, but the TomTom Bandit bucks the trend.
 In fact, the Bandit packs features that other manufacturers will need to follow if they're to keep up with this newcomer.
 Taking years of GPS experience, TomTom has built in a series of sensors that not only record location but speed and G-force too, so that when these sensors pick up that something exciting has happened they automatically tag the footage.
 Back in the pub and with the app open and connected, a quick shake of your phone and the app will automatically edit your footage ready for upload.
 It really couldn't be easier.